huyparody/BottomSheets/README.md

 <details>
   <summary>nativeBottomSheetDisabled</summary>

-As already mentioned, the main idea of this pacakge is that if your device runs on a platform newer than iOS 16.4, it will use native bottom sheets under the hood.
+As already mentioned, the main idea of this package is that if your device runs on a platform newer than iOS 16.4, it will use native bottom sheets under the hood.

 You can easily disable this behavior using modifier `nativeBottomSheetDisabled(:)`